aklivity/zilla-docs/src/how-tos/zilla-plus-aws-ecs-fargate.md

 - In your Task logs, you will see a `BINDING_HTTP_REQUEST_ACCEPTED` log from the above request

 Congratulations!
-You have successfully deployed your first <ZillaPlus/> service using AWS Fargate.
+You have successfully deployed your first <ZillaPlus/> service using AWS ECS Fargate.